Connect with us

 Mikko Espartero looks to erase last season’s heartbreak

-From revelation to reckoning to redemption, the young UAAP career of Mikko Espartero with Far Eastern University has already come full circle in just his sophomore year — and he’s only getting started on his personal bid for redemption.
+From revelation to reckoning to reinvention, the young UAAP career of Mikko Espartero with Far Eastern University has already come full circle in just his sophomore year — and he’s only getting started on his personal bid for redemption.

 His emergence helped propel FEU back to the Finals for the first time since Season 81, signaling the rise of the program’s next cornerstone alongside Dryx Saavedra, Ariel Cacao, and Amet Bituin.